borgert-inc/express-api-startkit/readme.md

   - Get your legacy token https://api.slack.com/legacy/custom-integrations/legacy-tokens
   - Documentation and methods for slack https://api.slack.com/methods

+#### Insomnia
+Use Insomnia to test the API endpoints, use the insomnia.json file that already has all the necessary endpoints.
+[Download Insomnia](https://insomnia.rest/).

 #### Routes

 | Module    | Action    | Method    | Endpoint |